GyulyVGC/sniffnet/README.md

 - **Already existing output folder**: there is no particular limitation on the output folder name.
-However if the provided name corresponds to an already existing directory of your PC, keep in mind that the directory will be deleted and overwritten.
+However, if the provided name corresponds to an already existing directory of your PC, keep in mind that the directory will be deleted and overwritten.

 - **Invalid transport layer protocol filter**: